 In April 2022, Welsh Government published its programme for transforming and modernising planned care and reducing waiting lists in Wales.
 This sets out five ambitions to reduce waiting times in Wales.
 The first one being 'No one should be waiting longer than a year for their first outpatient appointment by the end of 2022'.
 Exhibit 3 shows the number of orthopaedic waits for first outpatient appointment longer than a year.
-As of November 2022, there were 2,008 patient pathways in the Health Board which were waiting longer than a year.
+As of November 2022, there were 3,494 patient pathways in the Health Board which were waiting longer than a year.
+This is the highest in Wales.

-Exhibit 3: total number of orthopaedic waits over a year, waiting for a first outpatient appointment - Cardiff & Vale University Health Board
+Exhibit 3: Total number of orthopaedic waits over a year, waiting for a first outpatient appointment - Swansea Bay University Health Board

 The second key ambition set out in the Welsh Government's planned care programme is to eliminate the number of people waiting longer than two years in most specialities by March 2023.
-As at the end of November 2022, there were around 1,225 patient pathways waiting over two years for orthopaedic services in the Health Board.
-This number is the second lowest in Wales.
+As at the end of November 2022, there were around 3,391 patient pathways waiting over two years for orthopaedic services in the Health Board.
+This is the highest in Wales.
 From our wider analysis, the trends across Wales indicate that health boards are now starting to focus on the growth in extremely long waits.
 But there is clearly more to do and a finite capacity.
 Exhibit 4 shows a comparative picture of long waits.
-As a proportion of total waits, the proportion waiting over two years in the Health Board is the lowest in Wales.
+As a proportion of total waits, the proportion waiting over two years in the Health Board is the highest in Wales.
 Exhibit 4 indicates that there is inequality for long waits depending on where people live.

-Exhibit 4: percentage of orthopaedic waits over 2 years, by residence, November 2022
+Exhibit 4: Percentage of orthopaedic waits over 2 years, by residence, November 2022